-The PE curriculum is delivered using the Twinkl schemes of work.
+PE lessons are delivered twice a week and cover all areas of the National Curriculum.
 Each unit teaches and develops relevant skills and tactics The PE curriculum is developed deeper to include various aspects of following rules of games, etiquettes of playing as part of a team and sportsmanship.
+Swimming lessons are conducted by instructors at Heston Leisure Centre.

-PSHE (personal, social, health and economic education) and Citizenship
+PSHE (personal, social, health and economic education) and RSE

-PHSE and citizenship are important aspects of our curriculum and are taught both discretely and within the projects.
+PHSE and RSE are important aspects of our curriculum and are taught both discretely and within the projects.
 Lessons likewise educate children of the social and moral responsibilities of community involvement, enabling them to make a positive contribution to their local, national and global communities.
 Lessons work on self-awareness; managing feelings; motivation; empathy, social skills, manners and etiquettes with others, economic matters as well as equality and diversity.
 TPS uses the 'PSHE, SEAL and Citizenship' scheme of work and lesson plans supplied by Ealing Grid for Learning.
+RSE schemes of work have been adapted from the AMS curriculum.

-RE is taught through the new national curriculum.
+RE is taught through the National Curriculum.
 Our scheme of work and lesson plans are taken from the Ealing Grid for Learning.